- Our contact details

 - monitor and report of progression of trainees, eg ARCP outcomes, across the protected characteristics

-- feed into the workforce census to support campaigning, influencing, workforce planning and evaluation of work such as retention initiatives;
+- feed into the workforce census and AAC process to support campaigning, influencing, workforce planning and evaluation of work such as retention initiatives;

 - ensure our examiner cohort reflects the breadth and diversity of our membership